 ZA Feedback : ZA has proposed 2 minor changes (see above in the MP) and agrees that PWAL must end on market deadline.

-DE Feedback

-As above, we'll hopefully discuss on Thursday.
-Just wanted to mention: There are also events, where the CSD deadline is after the official market deadline (e.g. in case of TEND in Germany quite often).
-Are you suggesting a new code to distinguish between the CSD deadline and the market deadline?

-CH, FR and FI NMPG’s agrees with the above proposal.
+CH, FR, UK&IE, DE and FI NMPG’s agrees with the above proposal.

-Decision: The new MP to be added in GMP1 as proposed by Christine with ZA minor updates (if DE feedback next week is positive).
+Decision: The new MP to be added in GMP1 as proposed by Christine with ZA minor updates

 Action: Jacques to add MP in section 3.11.9 of GMP1.